 The first thing you will notice will be the reception, of course.
 Huge, aired and with friendly young receptionists ready to help you.
 Even if you don’t speak English, it’s not a big issue.
 I’ve heard them talking also Spanish, French, German and even Romanian.
 The cleaning staff is also meticulous, your room will be cleaned every day (if you don’t have the DND postcard on the door).
 Teabags, water, coffee, shampoo, shower gel and towels will be replaced if needed.

 It lies on The Thames, just next to the Tower of London and The London Bridge.
 The subway is also really close, but you might prefer just to follow the river and get to the London Eye and Big Ben.
 You can stay in the city center as long as you want, without the fear that if you miss the last train you won’t be able to find your way home.
 Just follow the river, the river knows the way.
+You could also go on walking tours to different parts of London and be able to get back easily.
 The rooms are quiet and they face either the river or the St Katherine’s Dock.

 If you’re lucky and get a room with view to the bridge, you might even see it lift for a passing ship directly from your bed.
 (Just to increase your chances, you can check the schedule at the foot of the bridge or here).
 The windows are as wide as the wall, so you will get an 180° view of the bridge and the Shard skyscraper or of St. Katherine’s Dock and the city.